-Vertigo is not dizziness, lightheadedness and giddiness.
+Vertigo is not dizziness, lightheadedness, and giddiness.
 It is the sensation of moving around in space (subjective vertigo), a turning around or of having objects move about the person (objective vertigo).
-Vertigo is the result of a disturbance of equilibratory apparatus, our vestibular system.
+Vertigo is the result of a disturbance of the equilibratory apparatus, our vestibular system.

 Physical therapy is beneficial in restoring equilibrium by challenging balance and head position.